Terrestrials/foomlottery/README.md

 The main workflow of this repo is:

-1. Compile circuits to generate circuit artifacts (some circuits are quite big)
+1. Compile circuits to generate circuit artifacts (some circuits are quite large)
 2. Perform a powers of tau ceremony
 3. Generate zkey and verifier Solidity smart contract
 4. Add prover to groth16 directory if You want to go faster